pechristodoulou/Advanced-Programming/ex0.1/README.md

 # Performance measurement #

 The task here is to carry out a performance measurement using the `time` program, running both the C++ and the Python version of each code.
-A general way to determine the time needed for a program to run is the following:
+A general way to determine the time needed for an *executable* program (see below) to run is the following:

     time ./myexe args

 where `args` are any run-time arguments to the program.
-(The `./` prefix is not needed if you have the "current working directory" `.` in your `PATH`; however, doing so is generally considered bad practice, as it is insecure.)
+(The `./` prefix is not needed if you have the "current working directory" `.` in your `PATH` environment variable; however, doing so is generally considered bad practice, as it is insecure.)
 Note that all three programs take arguments that will affect the computing time needed.

-In the Python case you would replace `myexe` with `python3 mypython.py` (note that Python2 will likely fail to work).
+In the Python case you would replace `myexe` with `python3 mypython.py` (note that Python2 will likely fail to work):

+    time python3 mypython.py args

 # How to run: C++ #